 Night orienteering uses controls that have reflective tape to make them more visible in the dark.

 Sprints are short duration cross-country courses typically held in parks or locations with a lot of open areas.
+At sprints, participants are expected to go on two courses; however, there is only one map fee for the pair of courses.

 to be coming to the event.